ronin-rb/ronin-nmap/man/ronin-nmap-new.1.md

 : Parses or writes the scan results to the given XML File.
   Is compatible with both `--parser` and `--scanner`.

+`--syn-scan`
+: Enables SYN scanning.
+Only compatible with the `--scanner` option.

 `-p`, `--port` {*PORT* \| \[*PORT1*\]-\[*PORT2*\]}[,...]
 : Specifies the ports to scan.
 Not compatible with the `--parser` option.